Tootsie Roll

-Introduction
+Tootsie Roll Industries (name adopted in 1966) is one of the largest candy manufacturers in the world.
+Over 65 million Tootsie Rolls are made daily.
+According to the company website, the original recipe calls for the inclusion of the previous day's batch, "a graining process that Tootsie continues to this day."

+History

 According to the official company history, founder Leo Hirschfield (spelled Hirshfield in Tootsie Industries history) was an Austrian Jewish immigrant to the United States of America, son of an Austrian candy maker.
-He started his own career in the candy business at a small shop or factory located in New York City during 1896.
+He started his own career in the candy business at a small shop or factory in New York City in 1896.
 He was employed in a senior position at the Stern & Saalberg company in Manhattan, New York, owned by Julius Stern and Jacob Saalberg, for many years.

 Details of his early career are disputed.
 The more common version has him starting a candy shop in Brooklyn that later merged with Stern & Saalberg.
-Another version has him starting at the factory and rising to a senior development position.
+Another version has him starting at the factory and rising to a senior management position.

 The first candy that Hirschfield created was Bromangelon Jelly Powder.
-He completed the invention of Tootsie Rolls in 1907, after patenting a technique to give them their unique texture.
-He named the candy after his daughter Clara, whose nickname was "Tootsie".
+He completed the invention of Tootsie Rolls in 1907 after patenting a technique to give them their unique texture.
+He named the candy after his daughter Clara, whose nickname was "Tootsie."
 The first Tootsie Rolls were marketed commercially in September 1908.
-Hirschfeld became vice-president of the company, which changed its name to Sweets Company of America in 1917 around the time of the retirement of founders Stern and Saalberg.
-Hirschfield resigned or was fired in 1920, and subsequently started Mells Candy.
-On January 14, 1922, in his room at the Monterey Hotel in Manhattan, he shot himself dead, leaving a note saying that he was "sorry, but could not help it."
+Hirschfeld became vice-president of the company, which changed its name to Sweets Company of America in 1917, around the time of the retirement of founders Stern and Saalberg.
+Hirschfield resigned or was fired in 1920 and subsequently started Mells Candy.
+On January 13, 1922, in his room at the Monterey Hotel in Manhattan, he shot and killed himself, leaving a note saying that he was "sorry, but could not help it."